vogelrh/AirSense/README.md

 ### Program Output

 Any error messages will be written to  `stderr`.
-Nothing will be written to `stdout` unless the `-d` option is specifed.
+Nothing will be written to `stdout` unless the `-d` option is specified.
 All sensor data will be sent across the MQTT channel as a string representation of a JSON object. *Programming note: the JSON string will contain a C string terminator (zero) at the end and must be removed from the receiving end before parsing the JSON*

 The JSON Object will be similar to this:

 ```
 {
-  "sensor_id": "masterpi",
+  "sensor_id": "slavepi01",
   "time_stamp": "2019-09-14 08:06:12",
   "IAQ": 95.86,
   "iaq_accuracy": 3,